 An average rating of Hold has been given to AFLAC Inc. (NYSE:AFL) by analysts covering the stock.
 AFL had previously received a consensus rating of Hold a month ago.

 Of the 17 analysts covering the stock, 2 gave it a buy rating, 1 gave an overweight rating, 12 gave a hold rating, 0 issued an underweight rating, and 2 gave a sell rating.
 Today, there are 1 more analysts optimistic about the company future as compared with 90 days ago.
 During this time, the number of analysts bearish on the stock has increased by 0.

-In the trailing 52-weeks, AFL hit 79.86 at the highest peak, while it's lowest trading point was 66.50.
-The current market price is above the trailing year's low by 16.15 percent, and below the high by 3.28 percent.
+AFL has traded between a high of 79.86 and a low of 66.50 over the past year.
+Today's price is 16.15 percent above the 52-week low, and 3.28 percent lower than its 52-week high.
 AFL has a price/earnings ratio of 12.56.
 Investors typically compare the P/E ratio to a company's peers in the industry.
 The AFL value stock report compares AFL to some of its peers using value stock charts.
-The market cap of AFL is $30.98 billion.
-AFL's next earnings release will be on 0000-00-00, which is days away.
+The stock has a market capitalization of $30.98 billion.
+AFL will post this quarters earnings in days, on 0000-00-00.